 Activity must be at least 15 hours per week to be eligible for child care (travel time can be included to make up the number of educational hours).

-Does the Lead Agency allow parents to qualify for CCDF assistance on the basis ducation and training participation alone (without additional minimum work equirements)? of □ No. If no, describe the additional work requirements: ✓ Yes.
-If yes, describe the policy or procedure: Based on funding source, eligible families are allowed to be in a training or educational component that is not in conjunction with a work activity.
+b) Does the Lead Agency allow parents to qualify for CCDF assistance on the basis of education and training participation alone (without additional minimum work requirements)?

+No.

+If no, describe the additional work requirements:

 Yes.